What Is an Earnout? How They Work + 4 Traps Sellers Miss

 Can I negotiate the earnout formula?

 Yes.
 This is critical.
 Don’t accept vague metrics.
 Insist on specific definitions: Is retention measured by customer count, revenue, or both?
 How is churn calculated if you sell a division?
 Push back on overly aggressive targets.
 Your retention baseline before acquisition should be the starting point, not an inflated goal.
 Include dispute resolution language for disagreements.
+See also: what is private equity and how does it work.

 “`